Senas23/DeployingAppService/README.md

      }
 ```
 The final peice of this is to sever the connection between Terraform Cloud and Github.
 This will allow GitHub Actions to plan and apply the changes.

+After creating this configuration, Terraform runs on Github Action, but the variables and state file are stored in Terraform Cloud.
+This way, I can configure the variables and secrets in Terraform Cloud and don't have to worry about hard coding them into the Github actions workflow.
+Also, because the state file is stored in Terraform cloud, I can trigger the destroy from there.

+### Step 2 - Gather information from Terraform for provisioning
+The next challenge